FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_standardClustering/c_st_standardClusterModel/c_st_Active-active_active-passive_clustering.md

 The advantages an active/passive cluster with `passive_legacy` cluster mode are:

 -   The cluster includes a fully redundant secondary standby server to handle the cluster workload if the primary server fails.
 -   Because events and Sentinel link data are not sent to a standby server with `passive_legacy` cluster mode, it can be in a different location for a disaster recovery (DR) if the network between the sites has required bandwidth and latency.
-For information on a more general DR solution using Enterprise Clustering, see <a href="../../../c_st_largeenterpriseclustering/c_st_largeenterpriseclustermodel/c_st_passive_disaster_recovery" class="MCXref xref">Passive disaster recovery</a>.
+For information on a more general DR solution using Enterprise Clustering, see [Passive disaster recovery](../../../c_st_largeenterpriseclustering/c_st_largeenterpriseclustermodel/c_st_passive_disaster_recovery).

-For more information, see <a href="../../c_st_standardclusterconfiguration/t_st_setup_active-passive_cluster" class="MCXref xref">Set up an active/passive cluster</a>.
+For more information, see [Set up an active/passive cluster](../../c_st_standardclusterconfiguration/t_st_setup_active-passive_cluster).

 <span id="Active_deploy"></span>

 ## Active/passive deployment

 The following diagram shows a simple active/passive deployment with `passive` cluster mode and one {{< SecureTransport/componentshortname  >}} Edge server.
 On failover, the load balancer in the secure network redirects the connections from the internal clients and servers to {{< SecureTransport/componentshortname  >}} Server 2 and the {{< SecureTransport/componentshortname  >}} Edge directs the connection from the partner clients and servers to {{< SecureTransport/componentshortname  >}} Server 2.
-For a description of the connections, see <a href="" class="MCXref xref">Streaming deployment</a>.
+For a description of the connections, see [Streaming deployment]().

 <img src="/Images/SecureTransport/STDeployment_ActivePassive.png" class="maxWidth" alt="Active/passive deployment" />